-The Fraud and Error Conference is always a great place to network in order to improve areas of business.
+The conference is always a great place to network in order to improve areas of business.
 It always re-motivates me to return to work and drive the Anti-Fraud message forward for another year.
 This years was particularly good, the content was relevant and useful.
 The venue was excellent and the organisation was very good.

 Corporate Fraud Team Leader, Plymouth City Council

 An enjoyable event with an interesting array of speakers.
 An essential conference for the local government fraud calendar.

 I thoroughly enjoyed the Fraud Conference.
 The speakers were highly informative and the seminar sessions were engaging and interesting.